-A semi-structured interview guide was used to explore how the male smokers experienced the intervention.
+A semi-structured interview guide was used to examine how the male smokers experienced the intervention.
 The interviews and focus groups ranged between 12 and 52 minutes (Mean: 24 minutes).
-After the intervention sessions participants were thanked for taking part and any questions were handled with care; contact details of the facilitator were provided.
+After the intervention/interview sessions participants were thanked for taking part and any questions were handled with care; contact details of the facilitator were provided.

 Data Analysis

-Data was subjected to an inductive thematic analysis chosen due to the strengths of providing a rich and detailed interpretation of accounts (Braun & Clarke, 2006).
+Data was subjected to an inductive thematic analysis, chosen due to provide a rich and detailed interpretation of accounts (Braun & Clarke, 2006).
 The first author transcribed all the recordings and the analysis process began at this stage in terms of becoming familiar with the data.
-Whilst transcribing, the first author wrote notes on ideas, possible emerging themes and patterns.
+Whilst transcribing, the first author noted initial ideas, possible emerging themes and patterns.
 After transcription was completed, the transcripts were printed and the first author completed line-by-line open coding involving searching for themes and patterns inductively.
 Through constant comparison and by referring continuously to the transcripts, a list of key and sub themes were confirmed.
-Once happy with the analysis, that there was sufficient evidence to support the identified key and sub themes, the first author sent the analysis to author two and four for feedback.
+Once completed, , the first author sent the analysis to author two and four for feedback.
 Once the feedback was received the analysis was revised, further verified and finalised.
 A final model (Figure 1) was validated by the three authors.

 Results